 Why this plan works

-- Targets both the long and short heads of the biceps for balanced size and peak.
+- Targets both the long and short heads of the biceeps for balanced size and peak.

 - Uses progressive overload and exercise variety to prevent plateaus.